 Basic aspects of entry and stay:

-• For longer stays (over 90 days), third-country nationals require a residence permit, which can be issued for a fixed period of time or indefinitely, depending on the type of permit.
+Longer-term stays: Third-country nationals must have a residence permit; this can be issued for a fixed term or indefinitely, depending on the type of permit.

-• Visa: used for short-term stays or the first stage of entry followed by a residence permit.
+Visa: for short-term stays or the first stage of entry followed by residence permit.

-• Settlement Permit and Permanent Residence in the EU: grant the right to reside and work permanently in Germany and in some cases the right to freedom of movement within the EU.
+Settlement Permit and Permanent Residence in the EU: entitle the holder to reside and work for an unlimited period in Germany and, in certain cases, the freedom of movement within the EU.

-• A residence permit may include a work permit if this is not prohibited or restricted by law.
-In some cases there may be restrictions on the type of work activity or working hours.
+Work: A residence permit may be issued to include permission to take up employment if such employment is not prohibited or restricted under the law.
+In some cases, this may provide only partial access or place limitations on the kind of work that can be performed, the location, or the working hours.

-• The Commissions for Persons in Need may consider special cases and recommend the granting of a residence permit even if the general requirements are not met, if there are compelling humanitarian reasons.
+Hardship exceptions: It is permitted in particular for the Commissions for Persons in Need to consider special cases and recommend granting a residence permit, although the general requirements are not met in a case where compelling humanitarian reasons so require.

-For third-country nationals planning to enter Germany, it is important to familiarise themselves thoroughly with the requirements and types of permits that may be granted to them depending on the purpose of their stay.
-The German residence permit is a key document for foreigners who wish to legally reside and work in Germany for a long term.
-This document is governed by a strict legal framework that provides for different categories of permits depending on the purpose of stay, professional activities and other individual circumstances.
+Third-country nationals who plan to enter Germany should, in the first place, get very familiar with requirements and types of permits that may be granted to them, depending on the purpose of their stay.
+The residence permit is a key document for all foreigners who want to legally live in Germany for a long period and work there.
+It is ruled by a severe legal framework that envisages several kinds of permits depending on the purpose of one’s stay, professional activities, and other individual circumstances.

 Types of residence permits

-1. Temporary residence permit (Aufenthaltserlaubnis): This is the most common type of permit, which is issued for a fixed period of time and for a specific purpose, such as work, study or family reunification.
+Temporary residence permit (Aufenthaltserlaubnis): This is the most common type of permit, which is usually issued for a fixed period of time and for a specific purpose, such as work, study, or family reunification.
 A temporary permit is usually renewable if the conditions under which it was issued are maintained.

-3. EU Blue Card (Blaue Karte EU): This is a special permit for highly qualified workers from countries outside the European Union.
-The Blue Card is granted for up to four years and can be converted into a permanent residence permit after 33 months of work in Germany.
+EU Blue Card (Blaue Karte EU): This is a specific permit for highly qualified labour from outside the European Union.
+The Blue Card can be obtained for four years, depending on the length of your employment contract.
+On the back of 33 months of work in Germany, the Blue Card can be turned into a permanent residence permit.

 Procedural requirements

-• Evidence of financial independence: For example, bank statements or an employment contract.
+- Evidence of financial independence: For instance, bank statements or an employment contract.

 Legal nuances

-Obtaining and renewing a residence permit in Germany requires strict compliance with migration law.
-Violation of the conditions of residence can lead to cancellation of the permit and deportation.
-It is also important to regularly update your documents and keep up to date with changes in legislation.
+Obtaining and renewing a residence permit in Germany is subject to strict observance of migration law.
+Breach of the conditions of residence may be punished by annulment of the permit and deportation.
+It is important to remember regularly to update your documents on time and be informed about every change in legislation.

-A residence permit in Germany offers foreign nationals many opportunities for personal and professional development.
-However, the process of obtaining it requires careful preparation and an understanding of local legal requirements.
-Qualified legal assistance can make the process much easier and help avoid common mistakes.
+Obtaining residence in Germany offers many opportunities for personal and professional development for foreign nationals.
+However, there are some particularities in the process of receiving, which should be prepared in advance, considering all the nuances of the local legislation.
+Qualified legal assistance can make the process much easier and help you avoid common mistakes.

 Types of Germany temporary residence permits

-The choice of the type of temporary residence permit in Germany should be based on an accurate understanding of the purpose of the stay and the requirements imposed by the German migration authorities.
-Correctly completing all the necessary documents and meeting the legal criteria will ensure that the permit is successfully obtained and that you can stay in the country legally.
+The type of temporary residence permit in Germany should correspond to the purpose of a person’s stay and the requirements imposed by the German migration authorities.
+Only correct completion of all the required documents, with simultaneous fulfillment of the legal criteria, will result in successful obtaining of the permit and in the legality of your staying in the country.

 Duration of a German temporary residence permit